Predictive modelling: Agricultural cooperatives

+Predictive modelling has been used to forecast the sustainability of U.S. farmer cooperatives, focusing on the impact of membership heterogeneity and its importance in predicting future aggregate levels of sustainability in the agricultural cooperative macroenvironment.

+Fairness in predictive modelling

+When predictive modelling is used for automated decision making processes, care must be taken to ensure that predictions are not biased in a discriminatory manner (see Fairness (machine learning)).
+Even if the model does not directly use sensitive information in the generation of predictions, it can produce outcomes that systematically discriminate against particular groups.

-Possible fundamental limitations of predictive models based on data fitting
+Fundamental limitations of predictive models

 History cannot always accurately predict the future.
 Using relations derived from historical data to predict the future implicitly assumes there are certain lasting conditions or constants in a complex system.
 This almost always leads to some imprecision when the system involves people.

 Unknown unknowns are an issue.
 In all data collection, the collector first defines the set of variables for which data is collected.
 However, no matter how extensive the collector considers his/her selection of the variables, there is always the possibility of new variables that have not been considered or even defined, yet are critical to the outcome.

-Algorithms can be defeated adversarially.
-After an algorithm becomes an accepted standard of measurement, it can be taken advantage of by people who understand the algorithm and have the incentive to fool or manipulate the outcome.
-This is what happened to the CDO rating described above.
-The CDO dealers actively fulfilled the rating agencies' input to reach an AAA or super-AAA on the CDO they were issuing, by cleverly manipulating variables that were "unknown" to the rating agencies' "sophisticated" models.
+Models can be defeated adversarially.
+After a model becomes an accepted standard of measurement, knowledge of the impact of individual explanatory variables on target variable predictions allows for the model to be taken advantage of until the model is retrained.
+This phenomenon contributed to the 2008 financial crisis, wherein CDO dealers actively fulfilled the rating agencies' input to reach an AAA or super-AAA on the CDO they were issuing.